vogonyo/compulynx_backend/README.md

      ```

 4. **Explore the APIs**:
-   - Open a web browser.
+   - Open Postman.
-   - Go to [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) to access the API documentation.
+   - Import the Postman Collection provided with this project.
-   - Use the Swagger UI to see available endpoints, test them, and see example request and response formats.
+   - Use the imported collection to test available endpoints, see example request and response formats.

 ## Optional Steps